spidernishanta/spidernishanta/README.md

-- 👋 Hi, I’m @Nishanta Kakati
+- 👋 Hi, I’m @Nishanta Kakati.
-- 👀 I’m interested in Computers
+- 👀 I’m interested in Computer Science.
-- 🌱 I’m currently learning Bachelor of Computer Science
+- 🌱 I’m currently learning Bachelor of Computer Science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...